-Meetings are held on the 3rd Monday of each month, usually at 7 30 pm in the Baptistry of the church.
+Meetings are held on the 3rd Monday of each month, usually in the Baptistry of the church.
 Some months we are now holding the meeting in the morning, as members wish.
 For future events or more information contact Frances Critoph or Alison Bennett, or go to

 Calling all knitters!